nmtc-run/nmtc-run.github.io/pages/event-curnow.md

   <br><br>
   The course encompasses one half of the Minnesota Voyageur Trail Ultramarathon, plus a bit extra to reach 26.2 miles.
 We introduced the race in the 1990s to support the Voyageur 50 Mile—as a thank you to Voyageur volunteers and as an introduction to the course for those exploring the 50 miler.
 The race has become wildly popular in its own right.
   <br><br>
-  Originally called the Half Voyageur Trail Marathon, in 2013 took the name of its indefatigable founder, the local trail and ultramarathon running legend Eugene Curnow.
+  Originally called the Half Voyageur Trail Marathon, in 2013 took the name of its indefatigable founder, the local trail and ultramarathon running legend <a href="/legends/gene">Eugene Curnow</a>.
 Gene’s energy, enthusiasm, and volunteer spirit played a significant role in the success of the Minnesota Voyageur, the growth of the northern Minnesota running community, and the development of the sport of trail running in general.
 plotaroute-id: 1854033
 strava-id: 3207880018615880304
 google-map-id: 1TlA-qHl5EEzqz_rmYOi4nJQqiz4dA-I